richardalligier/prc/README.md

 One can proceed similarly on the descent phase but it did not provide much improvement in our tests, so we did not use it in the end.
 The reason for this is unclear, maybe the variability is greater in the descent phase than in the climb phase, maybe the descent phase is at the end of the flight, so the relation with the TOW is looser.

 #### Features for the Whole Flight Temporal Profile (`feature_cruise_infos.py`)
 Here, trajectories are "aligned" by considering scaled temporal slices computed using $\left({\mathrm{timestamp}_i-t\_{adep}}\right)/\left({t\_{ades}-t\_{adep}}\right)$ which can be seen as the completion percentage, the slice [5%,10%] is at the begining of the flight whereas [90%,95%] is at the end of the flight.
 Due to the scaling, the first part and the last part are not well "aligned": considering two flights, for instance a 1-hour flight and a 5-hour flight, the statistics computed on the [5%-10%] slice does not represent the same concept as they are likely not in the same flight phase.
 However, statistics in the [45%;50%] slice represent somewhat the same concept, they are both in the same flight phase and mid-flight.
-These "mis-alignements" on the firsts slices might not be too critical as we already have features dealing with the climbing phase.
+These "mis-alignements" on the first slices might not be too critical as we already have features dealing with the climbing phase.
-Considering points inside a given slice, we compute our features whihch would simply statistics on points in this slice:
+Considering points inside a given slice, our features are obtained by computing the following statistics on the points within the slice:
 - ${t\_{ades}-t\_{adep}}$ - the scaling factor and flight duration
 - $\mathrm{Cardinal}\left(\mathrm{slice}\right)$ - number of points in the slice
 - $\mathrm{median}_{\mathrm{i}\in\mathrm{slice}}~\mathrm{Mach}_i$